 9. Deerfield River, Massachusetts

-This river is located on the North-Eastern side of America where river rafting is quite rare.
+This river is on the Northeastern side of America, where rafting is rare.
 Deerfield River in Massachusetts acts like a lifeline for whitewater rafting adventurers.
-The location is a two-hour drive from the city of Boston, this means it is easily accessible as well.
+The location is a two-hour drive from the city of Boston, which means it is also easily accessible.

-The best area for white water rafting is the famous Monroe Bridge Dryway where the rapids are at their extreme ranging from class IV to V level which will give you a full-on thrilling experience.
+The best area for white water rafting is the famous Monroe Bridge Dryway, where the rapids are at their extreme, ranging from class IV to V level, giving you a full-on, thrilling experience.